PBLab/rpysight/README.md

 Even though this project is published to PyPI (eventually), the main configuration file is `Cargo.toml` that contains most of the metadata for both the Python and Rust bits of this work.

 https://play.rust-lang.org/?version=nightly&mode=release&edition=2018&gist=70482ff3b2f6a0923452daca083df220

+## Requirements

+A TimeTagger, Rust, Python and a 2P microscope.